 In order to make a positive, lasting change in your workplace, it’s worth considering the investment into organisational mental health training and mental health awareness in the workplace.
 Access to mental health training helps improve leadership understanding, enables employees to build essential resilience skills, and builds the foundation for a more open and supportive workplace.

-The British Red Cross offers six short, interactive Mental health at work courses which are designed to build both team and individual resilience and to help staff members return to and maintain a state of positive mental wellbeing.
+The British Red Cross offers six interactive Mental health at work courses which are designed to build both team and individual resilience and to help staff members return to and maintain a state of positive mental wellbeing.
 Training is available in face-to-face, virtual, and online training platforms.

 By learning with us, you’ll benefit from the expertise of our teams in supporting people in emotionally challenging situations.
 The course content is based on the globally recognised CALMER psychosocial framework.
 The framework has been developed by the Red Cross’ psychosocial team and aims to support individuals during and after an emotionally challenging situation.